genomic-medicine-sweden/jasen/docs/source/install.md

 ### Download references and databases using singularity.

-First, make sure you stand in the main jasen folder (so if you cd:ed into the `container` folder before, you need to cd back to the main folder with `cd ..`).
+First, make sure your current working directory is in the main jasen folder (so if you cd:ed into the `container` folder before, you need to cd back to the main folder with `cd ..`).
 Then run the `install` make rule:

+**NOTE**: See below for species-specific installation!

 ```bash
 make install